geany/www.geany.org/README.dev.md

 This record and all subdomains will resolve to *127.0.0.1* (aka *localhost*).

-In your browser you can use http://pastebin.local.geany.org/ and http://nightly.local.geany.org/ to use this subsites with your local development server.
+In your browser you can use http://pastebin.local.geany.org:8000/ and http://nightly.local.geany.org:8000/ to use these subsites with your local development server.
 All other domains not recognized as a known subsite will fallback to the main website.